 A beautiful designer scarf is inspired by Monet's 'The Walk at Argenteuil'.
 This is an authentic Irish gift.
 The luxurious purple colours in the 'Wild Lupin' shade reflects Liz's creativity nature.
 180cm x 35cm Gift boxed If you experience any problems completing your purchase, please follow this LINK which will bring you to the same scarf in my Etsy...

-A signature Liz Christy handwoven designer scarf.
+SOLD OUT A signature Liz Christy handwoven designer scarf.
 The reds of the warp are inspired by Monet's 'Japanese Bridge' painting which makes this a popular choice of ladies' scarf.
-180cm x 35cm Gift boxed If you experience any problems completing your purchase, please follow this LINK which will bring you to the same scarf in my Etsy shop.
+180cm x 35cm If you experience any problems completing your purchase, please follow this LINK which will bring you to the same scarf in my Etsy shop.
 We are sorry for any...

 This beautiful designer scarf is inspired by Monet's 'Japanese Bridge'.
 The bold blend of rich red and vibrant purple makes for a particularly unique ladies scarf.
 A handwoven authentic Irish gift.
 180cm x 35cm Gift Boxed If you experience any problems completing your purchase, please follow this LINK which will bring you to the same scarf in my Etsy...